 One of the most exciting things to do in Metro Vancouver is ziplining at Grouse Mountain.
-Nothing compares to the zipline views and 80 km an hour speeds.
+Nothing compares to the zipline views and 80 kilometres an hour speeds.

 Ziplining at Grouse

 While racing down the zipline one gets glimpses of the ocean and sees mountains, valleys and forests everywhere.
 You also get views of Grouse Mountain’s Eye of the Wind turbine.
 On a clear day one can even see Washington State’s Mt.
 Baker in the distance.

 On the route participants go over a small lake and then across a giant valley between mountain peaks.

-The first three ziplines make up the 3-circuit tour and are the shortest, with the second having the fastest stop at the bottom.
-The 5-circuit tour adds the two longest runs, going from the peak of Grouse to the peak of Dam Mountain and then back again.
+The first three ziplines make up the three-circuit tour and are the shortest, with the second having the fastest stop at the bottom.
+The five-circuit tour adds the two longest runs, going from the peak of Grouse to the peak of Dam Mountain and then back again.

 Who is Ziplining for?

 Ziplining at Grouse Mountain is an incredible experience for anyone that’s not afraid of heights, pregnant or suffering from neck or back injuries.
-It’s also only for people weighing between 70 and 250 lbs (or 32 and 114 kg).
+It’s also only for people weighing between 70 pounds and 250 pounds. (or 32 kilograms and 114 kilograms).
 If you’re lighter than that you might not make it all the way down.
 If you weigh more you might not stop safely at the finish line!

 If you’re looking for an adrenaline rush and views that are out of this world, then Grouse Mountain’s ziplines are for you!

 Cost for Ziplining

-Ziplining at Grouse costs about $95 for the 5-line circuit, not including the cost for the tram ride up.
-The shorter 3-line circuit used to cost $45, but the last time we checked it didn’t appear to be offered.
+Ziplining at Grouse costs about $115 for the five-line circuit, not including the cost for the tram ride up.
+The shorter three-line circuit used to cost $45, but the last time we checked it didn’t appear to be offered.

-The 5-line circuit is usually available from May until October, plus other times weather permitting.
-The 3-line circuit also usually runs during the snowy season, from late fall until the spring.
+The five-line circuit is available from June until November, plus other times, weather permitting.
+The three-line circuit used to run during the snowy season, from late fall until the spring.